KnowWhereGraph/knowwheregraph.github.io/ontology.md

 When connecting events and data to time, KnowWhereGraph uses its own term, `kwg-ont:hasTemporalScope`.
 You will *always* use this relation to obtain temporal information about an event.

 One important note to take is that data of the same class can have either `time:Instant` *or* `time:Interval` data.
-This means that if you're querying for data of type `kwg-ont:Hazard` and asking for temporal information --- you need to look for both `time:Instant` *and* `time:Interval` connections.
+This means that if you're querying for data of type `kwg-ont:Hazard` and asking for temporal information &mdash; you need to look for both `time:Instant` *and* `time:Interval` connections.

 An example is shown below where we count the number of `kwg-ont:Hazard`s that are connected to `time:Instant`.
 At the time of this writing, there are 1,248,050 hazards with time instant data.